cswclui/katacoda-scenarios-1/mstran-007/step04.md

 Also, part of the strangling code is the addition of the `DataManager` which contains the [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) that encapsulates the data access activity to the MariaDB data base.
 The ORM that's used in the DataManager is the Node.js library, [Sequilize](https://www.npmjs.com/package/sequelize).

 The last piece to look at is the `report_gen` service.
-This is the service that consumes the data emitted from `sender` into the external data base.
+This is the service that consumes the data emitted from `sender` into the external database.

 **Step 5:** Get out of `vi` line numbered view mode